rudzik8/glowshrooms/README.md

 # glowshrooms
- Minetest mod that adds glowing mushrooms to the game
+ This mod adds green, blue and red glowshrooms to the MTG.
+You can cook a glowshroom and eat it!
+Cooked glowshroom adds from +1.5 hearts (3 points) to +2.5 hearts (5 points).